[Major revision–posted 8/11/21 (replaces 5/25/17 edition)]

 b.
 Rated load markings shall be clearly marked on each side of the crane or hoist.
 If the crane or hoist has more than one hoisting unit, each shall have the rated load marked so it can be clearly seen from the ground or floor.

 c.
-There will be an initial inspection prior to use of all new and altered cranes or hoists to ensure compliance with provisions of all standards and regulations.
+There will be an initial certification by the manufacturer prior to use of all new and altered cranes or hoists to ensure compliance with provisions of all standards and regulations.
+Records of this inspection will be maintained while the crane remains in use.

 d.
 Inspections are divided into two general classifications: frequent and periodic.
 The intervals for inspections are dependent upon the nature and degree of exposure to wear, deterioration, or malfunction.

 e.
-Frequent inspections are performed on a daily to monthly basis and include:
+Frequent inspections are performed and documented by competent personnel before each operation and include:

 (4) Hoist chains will follow the same guidelines as the hook inspection above; and

 f.
-Periodic inspections are performed at 1- to 12-month intervals.
+Periodic inspections are performed annually and include:

 (1) Deformed, cracked, or corroded members;